Do you have ancestors that lived in New York State? There are a number of ways Holly can help with your New York genealogy research, including:

-To learn more about New York vital records, send an e-mail inquiry to Holly by clicking the button below.
+To learn more about finding and obtaining information on proof of birth, marriage and death for your New York State ancestors, send an e-mail inquiry to Holly by clicking the button below.

 Holly is available to conduct New York genealogy research at a number of repositories.
 Through her work as an archivist and a genealogist, Holly has considerable experience researching in libraries, archives, and courthouses.
 Visiting a repository can involve either general research or a singular, one-time request for retrieval of a specific document.